rvnminers-A-and-N/meowpowminer/docs/POOL_EXAMPLES_ETH.md

 ## Only for version 0.16+ (older versions not affected)

 Stratum autodetection has been introduced to mitigate user's duty to guess/find which stratum flavour to apply (stratum or stratum1 or stratum2).
-If you want to let evrprogpowminer do the tests for you simply enter scheme as `stratum://` (note `+tcp` is missing) or `stratums://` for secure socket or `stratumss://` for secure socket **allowing only TLS 1.2** encryption.
+If you want to let meowpowminer do the tests for you simply enter scheme as `stratum://` (note `+tcp` is missing) or `stratums://` for secure socket or `stratumss://` for secure socket **allowing only TLS 1.2** encryption.

 ## Common samples

-Here you can find a collection of samples to connect to most commonly used ethash pools. (alphabetic order).
+Here you can find a collection of samples to connect to most commonly used ethashprime pools. (alphabetic order).

 * Stratum connection is **always to be preferred** over **getwork** when pool offers it due to its better network latency.
 * If possible the samples use a protocol which supports reporting of hashrate (`--report-hashrate`) if pool supports this.